 - title Assistant Coach - Defensive Line

-Former Wildcat Anwar Stewart was named the defensive line coach at Kentucky in January of 2020.
+Former Wildcat Anwar Stewart enters his fourth season as the defensive line coach for the University of Kentucky football program in 2023.
 He returned to the Bluegrass after one season as the defensive line coach at Appalachian State.

-In 2020 under Stewart’s tutelage, nose guard Quinton Bohanna earned second-team All-SEC honors by PFF and was a fourth-team All-SEC choice by Phil Steele.
-Defensive end Josh Paschal was a fourth-team All-SEC choice by Phil Steele and an honorable mention All-SEC selection by PFF.
+Stewart’s progressive success in the Bluegrass started back during his first season in 2020, coaching nose guard Quinton Bohanna to an All-SEC Second Team selection by PFF and was an All-SEC Fourth Team choice by Phil Steele.
+Moreover, defensive end Josh Paschal was also a All-SEC Fourth Team choice by Phil Steele and an All-SEC Honorable Mention selection by PFF.

 Prior to coaching, Stewart honed his defensive skills in the Canadian Football League, spending 13 years in the professional ranks, 11 with the Montreal Alouettes and two with the Calgary Stampeders.
 He won a Grey Cup with Calgary in 2001 and helped Montreal capture Grey Cups in 2002, 2009 and 2010.
 Playing defensive end, he was selected the CFL’s Most Outstanding Defensive Player in 2004 and was a CFL All-Star in both 2004 and 2009.
 He retired in 2013 after racking up 70 career sacks, including 66 with Montreal (second-most in team history).
 He also snagged 10 career interceptions from his defensive end position.
 He still holds the Alouettes’ all-time record for career quarterback sacks.